digidem/mapeo-core/README.md

 * `media`: a blob storage instance
 * `opts`: options

+Valid `opts` options include:
+- `opts.deviceType` (string): one of `{'desktop', 'mobile'}`.
+This affects how sync works.
+Mobile targets will not receive full-resolution media from other devices, but share them *to* desktop devices.

 ## Observations API

 A observation is a point on the map with particular metadata.